 I grew up in Centralia, Illinois, a small former railroad town in corn country.
 I graduated from Stanford in 2002 with honors in Architecture and Urban Design.

 I lived in Malaysia from 2002 to 2003, courtesy of a Fulbright Scholarship.
 It was a memorable year during which I met a lot of inspiring people and made a short film.
 The highlight of the film remains my somewhat sadistic staging of a durian eating contest.

 I lived in New York City from 2003 to 2010, and have the Strand tote bag to prove it.

 Beginning in 2012, I taught myself to code.
 I designed and developed library and book metadata and other web systems at Worldreader from 2014 to 2017.
-I’m now looking for generalist software developer opportunities in San Francisco.
-Roles that require some visual design and writing (e.g. blog posts or public technical documentation) are especially welcome.
+I now work as a Web Engineer for the company that developed your company’s customer service software (probably).